To improve your shopping experience today and in the future, this site uses cookies.

 Q: Do I need to book in for a Gait Analysis?

-A: A booking is not required to have a Gait Analysis, you can simply show up at the shop and request to have one, if you would like to ensure you get seen at a specific time you can book in through the following link Here.
+A: A booking is not required to have a Gait Analysis, you can simply show up at the shop and request to have one

-Q: How long does the Gait Analysis take?
+Q: How long does the Running Gait Analysis take?

 A: The Gait Analysis itself i.e., running on the treadmill takes at most 5 minutes, the further explanation and discussion about your Running Gait can take anywhere between 5 - 20 minutes depending on the number of points and questions you have.
 After this, the process of trying on shoes and finding the correct one takes as long as it needs to before you are confident you have found the right shoes for you.
 Overall for the full process, it can take anywhere between 20 minutes to 1.5 hours.